LCARM community group

 Join the LCARM community group

 Members of the LCARM Community Group represent their local RCGP Faculty.
-To find out who your local representative is, or to enquire about any vacant LCARM roles or to join the LCARM group, get in touch with us.
+Take a look at the list below to find your local representative, or get in touch with your faculty to find out how you can get involved.

 Find your local faculty